-Jacob Burns to screen Sorvino film July 11—days before NYC opening (Mira Sorvino, left, Tammy Blanchard, center, and Nancy Savoca on location for “Union Station.”
+Jacob Burns to screen Sorvino film July 11 — days before NYC opening (Mira Sorvino, left, Tammy Blanchard, center, and Nancy Savoca on location for “Union Station.”
 Photo by Gerardo Somoza.)
-Before she began shooting her feature film “Union Square,” Nancy Savoca knew that the screenplay she and Mary Tobler had written… Read More →
+Before she began shooting her feature film “Union Square,” Nancy Savoca knew that the screenplay she and Mary Tobler… Read More →

-Mamaroneck venues—one old, one new—join forces (The cast of “Smokey Joe’s Cafe” at the Emelin Theater includes, standing from left: Steven C. Rich, Brandon Lavon Hightower and Steven Charles, holding Derrian Tolden.
+Mamaroneck venues — one old, one new — join forces (The cast of “Smokey Joe’s Cafe” at the Emelin Theater includes, standing from left: Steven C. Rich, Brandon Lavon Hightower and Steven Charles, holding Derrian Tolden.
 Photo by Dan Ferrante.)
-If someone says “Yakety Yak” and you blurt out “don’t talk back,” you know… Read More →
+If someone says “Yakety Yak” and you blurt out “don’t… Read More →

 Star-crossed lovers find refuge from the pulsing Verona (Carl Howell and Angela Janas in the title roles of Hudson Valley Shakespeare’s production of “Romeo and Juliet.”
 Photo by William Marsh.)
 It is the simplest of things, really: an entrance.
 But considering who is entering — Romeo — and when he’s… Read More →

 “The 39 Steps” goes to summer camp — at Hudson Valley Shakespeare Festival (Gabra Zackman and Richard Ercole in “The 39 Steps.”
 Photo by William Marsh.)
 Richard Hannay asked for it.
 In the first moments of “The 39 Steps,” now settled in for a high-energy summer’s run in repertory at… Read More →